emmanuelle/scikit-image-paper/skimage/skimage_paper.rst

 .. class:: abstract

    ``scikit-image`` is an image processing library which implements algorithms and utilities for use in research, education and industry application.
-It is released under a liberal open source license, provides a well-documented API in the Python programming language, and is developed by an active international team of collaborators.
+It is released under a liberal open source license, provides a well-documented and simple API in the Python programming language, and is developed by an active international team of collaborators.

 .. class:: keywords